wso2/docs-devant/en/docs/rag-ingestion.md

 3. Click **Upload**.

     !!! note
-        When you click **Upload** it will also generate embeddings for the uploaded files and store them in the vector database.
+        When you click **Upload** it will generate embeddings for the uploaded files and store them in the vector database.

 ## Step 5: Verify